awulkiew/graphical-debugging/README.md

 ![GeometryWatch](images/geometry_watch2.png)

 Geometries in spherical_equatorial and geographic coordinate systems are displayed in a way allowing to see what coordinates were used to define a geometry.
 Note that various libraries may require coordinates in a certain range.
-However this extension tries to display any coordinates as good as possible.
+This extension tries to display any coordinates as good as possible.

 ![GraphicalWatch](images/geometry_watch_sph.png)